getify/foi-lang/README.md

 11 #> | >> inc, triple, half |;     // 18
 ```

-The first expression in a pipeline must be a value or an expression that produces a value.
-Each subsequent step must either be a function, or an expression that resolves to a function, which then produces a value to pass on to the next step.
+The first expression in a pipeline must be a value (or an expression that produces a value).
+Each subsequent step must resolve to a function, which when invoked produces a value to pass on to the next step.

 Since the `#>` operator is n-ary, multiple steps can also be used in the evaluation-expression form: